MustansirZia/next-express-bootstrap-boilerplate/README.md

 It should look quite familiar to the `app.js` of a normal express app with the exception of the asynchronous `next(app)` function call.
 This bootstraps Next.js with our express server and adds two middlewares to our existing router. <br />
 The first middleware adds `res.app` and `res.handle` properties to our `res` object.
 We can use these to render pages from Next.js inside our express routes. <br />
 The second middleware simply makes sure to divert any request comes to a route that is not defined within our express routes to the Next.js' handler which takes care of it automatically by looking up inside `app/pages` for a corresponding component.
 (This is why a request to `/` and `/profile` is catered to even though it is not defined in the express router; Only `/main` is defined there). <br />
 Thus, as you can see requests to `/main` and `/` mean the same thing.
+Each component is rendered on the server and then sent to the client. <br />
 Look inside `app.js` and `next.js` to know more.

 #### `app.js`.